TimMTech/shop-pc/README.md

 2. Adding/Removing state objects in shopping-cart.
 3. Smooth transtions with "framer-motion" library.
 4. Filtered search system component to navigate to desired product.
 5. Mobile viewport adjustments.
-(Horizontal and Vertical)
+(Horizontal and Vertical).
+6. Implemented an Admin Chat Room where user can ask for help.

 # Getting Started with Create React App